efisolfi/Hise_Synth_featuresv1/README.md

 4. I would like a tab for an arpeggiator.

-5. I would like to add a xy pad automatable matrices.
+5. I would like to add a xy pad automatable matrices, using a project from JUCER.

 Feedback is greatly appreciated.
 Thanks.